 Holiday Markets NYC: Brooklyn

-Another winning combination of shopping and sustenance is the Brooklyn Flea's Winter Flea +Smorgasburg, held indoors every Saturday and Sunday starting Nov.
-25-26 in Industry City, 241 W. 37th Street, You'll find 75 vintage/antique/other vendors, with holiday shopping running right up into Christmas.
+Another winning combination of shopping and sustenance is Brooklyn Flea's Winter Flea +Smorgasburg, held this year indoors every Saturday and Sunday (beginning Nov.
+2-3) at 25 Kent Ave. in Williamsburg, Saturdays-Sundays, 10am-6pm.
+You'll find dozens of vintage/antique/other vendors, with holiday shopping running right up into Christmas.
 City Guide Insider Tip: Food trends are always emerging at Smorgasburg, and today’s pop-up will blow up into tomorrow’s successful restaurants.
 Get in on the ground floor!

 Holiday Markets NYC: Brooklyn

-Metroflea Williamsburg Holiday Pop Up Market features talented indie designers, vintage clothing and jewelry vendors from NYC showcasing their unique designs.
+Artists & Fleas Williamsburg Market features talented indie designers, vintage clothing and jewelry vendors from NYC showcasing their unique designs.
 The market offers a balance of items ranging from jewelry, handbags, clothing, art, tapestry, ceramic to boutique bath products.
 Adding to the mix will be a collection of unique artisan food and vegan vendors!
 Nestled in the heart of North Williamsburg and easily accessible by both train (L or G) and car (BQE), at 275 N 8th Street, (corner of Havemeyer St).
-Will pop up every weekend beginning Nov.
-25-26 and will be open 10 am till 8 pm.
+Open every weekend from 10am-7pm.